SCIENCEAn

 claim that Paraguay would not have looked, but certainly the Paraguay

-War was a devastating conflict and
+War was a devastating conflict and uneven, which largely determine the

 future of the Guarani people.
+The

 War of Paraguay, called by the Paraguayans Great War was the military